biocore/oecophylla/README.md

 * a parameters file
 * an environments file

-From these, Oecophylla generates a configuration file for Snakemake, which passes parameters to software tools (defined by modules) for the following outputs:
+From these, Oecophylla generates a configuration file for Snakemake, which passes parameters to software tools (defined internally by modules) for the following outputs:

 * sequence quality control and trimming/filtering
 * taxonomic analysis